root27/go-mail/README.md

 		Age:  21,
 	}

-	err := mail.SendHtmlWithVariables(host, from, "YOUR PASSKEY", to, subject, "./testVariables.html", data)
+	err := mail.SendHtmlWithVariables(host, from, "YOUR PASSKEY", to, subject, htmlPath, data)

 	if err != nil {
 		panic(err)